 If during the course of a robbery, any attempt is made to harm the victim or if a deadly weapon is involved, then charges of aggravated robbery may apply.
 This is an extremely serious criminal offense that’s classified as a felony in Wyoming.

 When investigating theft crimes, police officers will frequently try to establish that force was used so the suspect can be charged with aggravated robbery.
-If you are being investigated for theft or robbery, don’t say anything to the police without your lawyer present.
+If you are being investigated for theft or robbery in Campbell County, don’t say anything to the police without your lawyer present.